jagadeesh944078/Namaste-JavaScript/README.md

 - **reduce()**
 - reduce function basically used at a place where you have to take element of an array and come up with single value out of them
 - to find the sum or max number inside the array you can use reduce function

+### Call,Apply,Bind method

+- **Example**
+-         let name = {

+          }

+- **call method**
+- call method. which is used to invoke the function directly by passing in the reference.which points to the this variable inside the method

+- **apply method**
+- apply is exactly same as call method.the only diffrence is it takes 2nd argument as array list of the parameter which need to passed to this printfullname function

+- **bind method**
+- bind method doesnot directly invoke the method direclty instead it gives copy of the exactly same method which can be invoked later